baccigalupi/CalOrders/README.md

 * Component roles and names are assigned appropriately for each component
 * Correct color contrast via the Alta theme which supports luminosity contrast ratio of at least 4.5:1

-During testing, the JET framework proved its worth in reducing the ADA work load on the development team by allowing the team to focus more on building the screen content and less time worrying about ADA compliance issues.
-Testing CalOrders with WAVE revealed no major errors and only a handful of warnings, which required resolution.
+During testing, the JET framework proved its worth in reducing the ADA work load by allowing the team to focus on building screen content with less time worrying about ADA compliance issues.
+Testing CalOrders with WAVE revealed no major errors and only a handful of warnings that required resolution.
 Likewise, tests with NVDA with FireFox showed excellent results with the only significant bug involving [dialog boxes](https://www.pivotaltracker.com/story/show/140812285).
 It must be noted, JET requires the use of the F2 key when navigating components inside a table or list row, which is not immediately evident and could impact testing with a screen reader.

 ### DevOps